hupiat/go-bobby/README.md

 # go-bobby
-Go Bobby ! is a mobile game developed with React Native
+Go Bobby ! is a head breaker mobile game developed with React Native